Kubernetes

 Before using this MCP server with any tool, make sure you have:

-in a terminal to ensure you can connect to your cluster without credential issues.
+You can verify your connection by running kubectl get pods in a terminal to ensure you can connect to your cluster without credential issues.

 Add the MCP server to Claude Code using the built-in command: